 In response to intense interest in the accessibility of affordable healthy food and the potential influence of food deserts on food acquisition, FoodAPS added a geographic component to investigate how the local food environment affects food spending patterns in the United States.
 The FoodAPS Geography component (FoodAPS-GC) builds upon the FoodAPS survey data with the collection of data on the local food environment in the 50 primary sampling units (PSUs) in the survey.
 Information collected through the FoodAPS-GC includes the location of different types of retailers, measures of access to these retailers, measures of food prices and prices of food categories by retailers, as well as information about socio-demographic and food-related policies.

 Data for all 50 FoodAPS PSUs are provided at different geographic levels—census block groups and census tracts, school districts, and counties—depending upon the availability of data.
 The FoodAPS-GC data come from a number of sources; details about the data and data sources can be found in the FoodAPS-GC codebook.
 The geographic data will be linked to the survey respondents and made available on a restricted basis to approved data users through the National Opinion Research Center (NORC).
 FoodAPS-GC data will be available in two separate files: the first file will include data on retail location, food store access, socio-demographic data, and food policy data.
 The second file will contain data on food prices.
 Both files will be available in Summer 2014.

-In the Summer of 2014, ERS plans to release five descriptive research reports based on FoodAPS data which will examine food demand relationships that previously could not be investigated in detail because the requisite data did not exist (see Research Topics).
+In the Fall of 2014, ERS plans to release five descriptive research reports based on FoodAPS data which will examine food demand relationships that previously could not be investigated in detail because the requisite data did not exist (see Research Topics).
 More in-depth examination of food policy issues will follow, both by ERS economists and outside researchers.

 ERS plans to make restricted data files from FoodAPS available to external researchers at the same time as the descriptive reports are published (see Data Access).